Skip to main content

 Closing a Position

-You can close your position before settlement by clicking Close on the position row, or Close All to exit every position at once.
+You can try to close a position before settlement by clicking Close, or Close All to exit all eligible positions.

-• Closes execute as market orders at the current bid price, with the same ±$0.02 slippage tolerance.
+• Closes execute at the current bid, so the spread matters.

 • The UI does not currently support partial closes.
 Closing a position sells all your contracts in that market side.